Seq-DeepIPC: Sequential Sensing for End-to-End Control in Legged Robot Navigation: Results and Discussion

-\textbf{Control precision.} Both DeepIPC and Seq-DeepIPC outperform Huang in control MAE, demonstrating the importance of direct perception-to-control coupling.
-Seq-DeepIPC’s joint perception branch links high-level semantic and depth features to low-level control dynamics, enabling context-aware motion responses.
+\textbf{Control precision.} Both DeepIPC and Seq-DeepIPC outperform Huang in control MAE, demonstrating the importance of direct perception-to-control coupling mediated by explicit spatial grounding.
+Unlike the baseline which maps perspective features directly to actuation, Seq-DeepIPC’s joint perception branch links high-level semantic and depth features to low-level control dynamics, enabling context-aware motion responses.
 The geometry-informed latent representations enhance the model’s sensitivity to slope changes and surface irregularities, producing smoother velocity and orientation regulation.
-Temporal GRU fusion further stabilizes these signals by filtering short-term fluctuations in perception output, reducing oscillations in the control loop.
-As a result, the robot exhibits fewer heading reversals and less jitter in angular velocity, particularly during transitions between road and grass surfaces.
+Temporal GRU fusion stabilizes these signals by filtering short-term fluctuations in perception output, reducing oscillations in the control loop.
+By aggregating features, the network learns to distinguish between transient camera shake and actual trajectory deviations.
+As a result, the robot exhibits fewer heading reversals and less jitter, particularly during transitions between different terrains where visual texture variance is high.
 Empirically, the control MAE reduction from $K{=}1$ to $K{=}3$ reflects more reliable policy consistency and reduced PID correction overhead.
+Overall, Seq-DeepIPC’s combination of temporal memory, geometry-aware supervision, and lightweight computation delivers robust control precision in navigating the legged robot in mixed terrains.